 A recent study published by the American Academy of Pediatrics suggests that a mother who drinks small amounts of coffee is unlikely to affect either her unborn child or her nursing newborn's sleep patterns.

 About 300 milligrams of caffeine a day — the amount found in approximately 24 ounces of coffee; seven shots of espresso; or seven 12-ounce cans of cola — is not considered enough to cause adverse effects for nursing mothers.
 Some women, however, find that their sensitivity to caffeine increases during pregnancy.

 Alcohol during Nursing

-If you breastfeed, it's best to abstain from alcohol.
-If your baby's breastfeeding behavior is well established, consistent, and predictable (no earlier than at 3 months of age), a mother may consume a single alcoholic drink if she then waits at least four hours before breastfeeding.
+If you breast-feed, it's best to abstain from alcohol.
+If your baby's breast-feeding behavior is well established, consistent, and predictable (no earlier than at 3 months of age), a mother may consume a single alcoholic drink if she then waits two hours or longer before breast-feeding.

 If you do decide to have that glass of wine or beer, Crandall says there are some steps you can take to make sure it does not interfere with nursing.
 "To ward off dehydration, be sure to down a glass of water in addition to the alcoholic drink," she says.